Yuya Hiraki

 Yuya Hiraki (平木湧也, Hiraki Yūya) is a Japanese racing driver currently competing in Super GT for HELM Motorsports.

 Career

 Formula 4

 Hiraki competed in F4 Japanese Championship from 2015 to 2017.

 Super GT

-Hiraki stepped up to Super GT in 2018 with Team Mach alongside Natsu Sakaguchi for 3 years.
+Hiraki stepped up to Super GT in 2018 with Team Mach alongside Natsu Sakaguchi for three years.
 Hiraki joined Team Mach alongside his brother Reiji Hiraki in 2021.

 HELM Motorsports made their season debut in the GT300 class of Super GT in 2024.
 Hiraki was joined by Kohei Hirate and his brother Reiji, who was the team's third driver.

 Super Formula Lights

-Hiraki alongside his older brother Yuya joined Super Formula Lights with their own team HELM Motorsports.
+Hiraki, alongside his younger brother Reiji, joined Super Formula Lights with their own team HELM Motorsports.

 Super Taikyu

 Hiraki alongside his younger brother Reiji's HELM Motorsports made their debut in 2022 in Super Taikyu ST-X Class, with Yutaka Toriba as the third driver.
 In that season, they won the ST-X Class.